saeedNW/arch-linux-installation/applications/installation_guide.md

 ## Installing Visual Studio Code (VS Code)

+For installing the Cursor AI editor, see the [Cursor section](#installing-cursor-ai-editor).

 Visual Studio Code is a popular source-code editor developed by Microsoft.
 The `visual-studio-code-bin` package available on the Arch User Repository (AUR).
 Here's how to do it:

 ```shell